ionic-team/ionic-docs/docs/api/input.md

 import Slots from '@ionic-internal/component-api/v7/input/slots.md';

 <head>
-  <title>ion-input: Custom Input Value Type Styling and CSS Properties</title>
+  <title>ion-input: Custom Input With Styling and CSS Properties</title>
   <meta name="description" content="ion-input is a wrapper to the HTML input element, with custom value type styling and functionality.
 It works on desktops and integrates with mobile keyboards." />
 </head>